pandas-dev/pandas/web/pandas/pdeps/0013-logical-type-system.md

 ### Problem 3: Lack of Clarity on Type Support

 The third issue is that the extent to which pandas may support any given type is unclear.
 Issue [#58307](https://github.com/pandas-dev/pandas/issues/58307) highlights one example.
 It would stand to reason that you could interchangeably use a pandas datetime64 and a pyarrow timestamp, but that is not always true.
-Another common example is the use of NumPy fixed length strings, which users commonly try to use even though we claim no real support for them (see [#5764](https://github.com/pandas-dev/pandas/issues/57645)).
+Another example is the use of NumPy fixed length strings, which users commonly try to use even though we claim no real support for them (see [#5764](https://github.com/pandas-dev/pandas/issues/57645)).

 ## Assessing the Current Type System(s)